Knot Another Choir go competitive in 2026

 How are we funded?

-We are funded through membership fees.
+We are funded through membership fees and donations.

 When and where do we meet?